mikk150/locale/README.md

 // Sample class
 class Product {
+	public function getSingleLanguage(){
+		return Language::get('en','de'); // Returns the german name for english.
+In this example "Englisch".
+	}

 	public function languages(){
 		return Language::all('de'); // Returns an array with all languages in german }